Papahana/PrivateVPN/README.rst

 .. code-block:: bash

     Port <X>
-    AddressFamily inet #Access only ipv4
+    AddressFamily inet  # Access only ipv4
     PermitRootLogin no
-    PasswordAuthentication no
-    PermitEmptyPasswords no
+    PasswordAuthentication no  # Only if we can use a SSH key PermitEmptyPasswords no

 Usually the VPS provider has a built in firewall, but we can add another to be controlled inside the server.